Rinzller/FlightDeck/README.md

 * Application framework conversion to Tauri
   * This will require a full rewrite but should reduce the memory used by the application by 80%

+## Thank you to the testers behind FlightDeck!
+- Grimm
+- Colin

 ## For nerds
 This application is built using ChatGPT and Avalonia.
 See https://avaloniaui.net/ for more details.